waterfloo/8812au-20210629/README.md

 Security: Set WPA2-AES.
 Do not set WPA2 mixed mode or WPA or TKIP.

-Channel width for 2.4G: Set 20 MHz fixed width.
+Channel width for 2.4 GHz: Set 20 MHz fixed width.
 Do not use 40 MHz or 20/40 automatic.

-Channels for 2.4G: Set channel 1 or 6 or 11 depending on the congestion at your location.
+Channels for 2.4 GHz: Set channel 1 or 6 or 11 depending on the congestion at your location.
 Do not set automatic channel selection.
+As time passes, if you notice poor performance, recheck congestion and set channel appropriately.
+The environment around you can and does change over time.

-Mode for 2.4G: For best performance, set "N only" if you no longer use B or G capable devices.
+Mode for 2.4 GHz: For best performance, set "N only" if you no longer use B or G capable devices.

-Network names: Do not set the 2.4G Network and the 5G Network to the same name.
+Network names: Do not set the 2.4 GHz Network and the 5 GHz Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.
+You need to be able to control which network that is in use.

-Channels for 5G: Not all devices are capable of using DFS channels.
-It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5g. (for US, other countries may vary)
+Channels for 5 GHz: Not all devices are capable of using DFS channels.
+It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5 GHzg. (for US, other countries may vary)

 Best location for the wifi router/ access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
+You may have to test to see what the best location is in your environment.

 Check congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
-The apps generally go by the name of WiFi Analyzer or something similar.
+The apps generally go by the name of ```WiFi Analyzer``` or something similar.

 After making and saving changes, reboot the router.